YannGuidon/ttihp-HDSISO8RS_5L/docs/info.md

 * Choose CLK_SEL's value
 * Run that clock
 * Release EXT_RST (to 1, and RESET is internally clock-resynchronised so give it a couple of cycles to come into effect)
-* Input a '1' or a '0' on D_IN, and observe the value appearing on D_OUT after about 512 clock cycles.
+* Input a '1' or a '0' on D_IN, and observe the value appearing on D_OUT after xxx clock cycles.

 Extra insight and observability:
 * When SHOW_LFSR=0, the IO port shows the 8 internal staggered pulses, turning from 0 to 1 and back to 0 in a linear sequence.
 It's just like a 4017 but 8 bits, since it's a Johnson counter too.